ShivanKaul/Typewriter/README.md

 ### Usage

+For single text, use:
+`$ python typewriter.py input_file output_file [author_name]`

+The `output_file` must have a `.gif` name.

+For batch processing multiple text files, use:
-`$ python typewriter.py input_path output_path author_name`
+`$ python batch_process.py input_path output_path [author_name]`

-The script assumes that all the text files are in the folder specified in input_path, and then it generates the image with the name "typewriter_original-filename" in folder specified by output_path.
+The batch_process script assumes that all the text files are in the folder specified in input_path, and then it generates the image with the name "typewriter_original-filename" in folder specified by output_path.
 The main work is done by the `generate_image()` function in the `typewriter.py` script.
 Modify that if things don't work / don't work for you.

 Author name is optional parameter.
 Different accreditation styles can be tweaked in `generate_image()`.